Overfitting: Machine learning

 When comparing different types of models, complexity cannot be measured solely by counting how many parameters exist in each model; the expressivity of each parameter must be considered as well.
 For example, it is nontrivial to directly compare the complexity of a neural net (which can track curvilinear relationships) with m parameters to a regression model with n parameters.

 Overfitting is especially likely in cases where learning was performed too long or where training examples are rare, causing the learner to adjust to very specific random features of the training data that have no causal relation to the target function.
 In this process of overfitting, the performance on the training examples still increases while the performance on unseen data becomes worse.
+Thus, early stopping has been suggested as a solution.

 As a simple example, consider a database of retail purchases that includes the item bought, the purchaser, and the date and time of purchase.
 It's easy to construct a model that will fit the training set perfectly by using the date and time of purchase to predict the other attributes, but this model will not generalize at all to new data because those past times will never occur again.

 Generally, a learning algorithm is said to overfit relative to a simpler one if it is more accurate in fitting known data (hindsight) but less accurate in predicting new data (foresight).
 One can intuitively understand overfitting from the fact that information from all past experience can be divided into two groups: information that is relevant for the future, and irrelevant information ("noise").
 Everything else being equal, the more difficult a criterion is to predict (i.e., the higher its uncertainty), the more noise exists in past information that needs to be ignored.
 The problem is determining which part to ignore.
 A learning algorithm that can reduce the risk of fitting noise is called "robust."